11BelowStudio/HECC-IT/HECC-IT downloadable version/HECC-SPECC.md

     * Metadata
         * `!StartPassageName: name of start passage` allows a different starting passage to be defined
         * `!IFID: (UUID goes here)` Allows an IFID (Interactive Fiction ID) to be declared for the game.
 This will be written to index.html
-        * `!StoryTitle: Name of Story` Allows the title of a story to be declared
+        * `!StoryTitle: Name of Story` Allows the title of a story to be declared.
-        * `!Author: Author name goes here` Allows the author to be named and such
+        * `!Author: Author name goes here` Allows the author (you) to be credited for your work.

 ## Example HECC code